Income Tax Slabs & Rates for FY 24-25 and FY 25-26

 Health and Education Cess is levied at the rate of 4% on the amount of income-tax plus surcharge.

-Changes in Union Budget 2023
+Changes proposed in Budget 2025

 • New tax regime becomes the default option for taxpayers.
 However, they have the option to opt for the old tax regime before filing their return of income.

 Confused about complicated laws?
-Take our GST consultation services to get your issues solved from GST experts.
+Take our consultation services to get your issues solved .
 Click here to know more.

 Read More Articles